 You’ve conducted your balance transfer, but what now?
 Here are some tips on how you can manage your new credit card and consolidate your debt

-Balance transfer credit cards can be an efficient way to free yourself from high interest to start consolidating your debt.
-Conducting a balance transfer is a simple process, but repaying your debt before the promotional offer runs out can be the tricky part.
-If you’ve just conducted a balance transfer, here are a few tips to follow to ensure that your consolidation goes successfully and smoothly once you’ve transferred your balance.
+Balance transfer credit cards can be an efficient way to free yourself from high interest and start consolidating your debt.
+Conducting a balance transfer is a simple process, but repaying your debt before the promotional offer runs out can be tricky.
+Here are a few tips to follow to ensure that your consolidation goes successfully and smoothly once you’ve transferred your balance.

 Pay attention to the details of the promotional offer